-Vintage IT Services is the frontrunner for Disaster Recovery (DR) in Austin, Texas, and the surrounding area.
+Vintage IT Services is the frontrunner for Disaster Recovery in Austin, Texas, and the surrounding area.
 As one of the fastest-growing DR Service Providers in the world, Vintage focuses on business continuity, ensuring customers have a DR solution that is specifically tailored to suit their business needs.
 As Jason Smith, Manager of Cloud Services, says, “When we look at these various technologies, we look at it from a business continuity standpoint—what is the customer’s requirement and how are we going to keep their business functioning in the event of a worst-case disaster.”

 For this reason, Vintage begins every customer relationship by getting to know what the customer’s business needs and goals are.
 Whether the customer wants to set up a simple backup of their site or a five-minute RPO/RTO, Vintage can make it happen.
 They can even set up a simple backup of low-priority systems and different levels of live replication for other systems.
 This is possible because they are capable of merging different technologies to provide a cohesive solution that is tailored to the customer’s needs.

-One “Vintage” customer was hosting over 50 desktops with server applications that included active directory, SQL databases, and line of business applications.
+One “Vintage” customer was hosting over 50 desktops with server applications that included an active directory, SQL databases, and line of business applications.
 Their specific requirement was to reduce the recovery time from disasters from four hours to under 30 minutes.
 Vintage used a hybrid solution of multiple technologies to reduce recovery time to 15 minutes.
 This essentially means that if Vintage were to go down at their primary data center, the customer could be back up and running at Vintage’s secondary data footprint in Chicago, Illinois, within 15 minutes.

 Everything for that customer would be failed over; including their VDI desktop applications and server applications, and their office would be able to continue normal operations.
 The ownership and control Vintage has over all aspects of its operations has another benefit.
 It fosters a relationship of trust with the customer.
 There is no one else to point to when something goes wrong, and Vintage takes that responsibility very seriously.
-Also, Vintage is in constant communication with their customers.
+Also, Vintage is in constant communication with its customers.
 They regularly test solutions with their customers and listen to them.
 “If we do not have the capability a customer needs we will work hard to bring that capability into our portfolio as quickly as possible,” says Smith.

 “What we are doing for the customer is designing a business continuity solution for them”